ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DEV | Encapsulate a portable AI application.md

 ```
 $ sudo docker run --gpus all -e DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix -v <your local directory>:/dmc -it --rm datamachines/cudnn_tensorflow_opencv:11.6.2_2.9.1_4.6.0-20220815 bash
 ```

+#### Encapsulate a customization docker image from the running container
+> Make sure you have put all the necessary contents or components into the running container and then just enter the following command.

 > _REMARK_: Keep the container running while executing the command.

-#### Encapsulate a customization docker image from the running container
-* Make sure you have put all the necessary contents or components into the running container and then just enter the following command.
+* Open a new terminal and check the running container ID, and then enter the following command

 ```
-$ sudo docker commit advantech_edge_ai:v1
+$ sudo docker commit <container ID> <your image name>
 ```
+> for example: `sudo docker commit dc0a9c7dbfcb advantech_edge_ai:v1`

 * After the committing process is completed, type `$ sudo docker image ls` to check if it is successful.

 <p align="center">